 If you or someone you love has been hurt in a motor vehicle accident that was the fault of a drunk driver in the Myrtle Beach area, you could find yourself facing serious injuries, a diminished income from missed work time, and crippling medical bills.
 The irresponsible actions of a drunk driver should not lead to you having to bear these significant financial burdens.

 The good news is that you could be entitled to considerable monetary compensation by way of South Carolina state law.
-At Jebaily Law Firm, our drunk driving accident attorney in Myrtle Beach is dedicated to helping you bring your case forward so you can receive the compensation that you deserve.
+At Jebaily Law Firm, our auto accident attorneys in Myrtle Beach are dedicated to helping you bring your case forward so you can receive the compensation that you deserve.

 If you have sustained injuries in a Myrtle Beach automobile accident, we recommend taking the following steps to ensure that your rights and injury claim are protected: